 And why not say (as we are slanderously reported and as some claim that we say), "Let us do evil that good may come"?
 Their condemnation is just.Romans 3:8(NASB)

 As we read through the first few chapters of Romans, we see Paul developing his watertight reasoning, where he exposes the depravity of every man and presents the truth - that the entire human race stands guilty before God.
-Paul not only deals with the depravity of the immoral man, the hypocrisy of the principled person, and the arrogance of religious people, but he also addresses the twisted and perverted guilt of those that mock the truth of the glorious gospel of God with their own cynical scepticism.
+Paul not only deals with the depravity of the immoral man, the hypocrisy of the principled person, and the arrogance of religious people, but he also addresses the twisted and perverted guilt of those that mock the truth of the glorious gospel of God with their own cynical skepticism.

 Although prideful religiosity and legalism was the hallmark of most circumcised Jews, it rendered them equally in need of salvation as Gentiles.
-The pedigree of a circumcised Jew did not exclude him from the need of forgiveness - neither did the ungodly behaviour of an immoral man; the sanctimonious stance of the respectable person, or the generosity of a philanthropic person.
+The pedigree of a circumcised Jew did not exclude him from the need of forgiveness - neither did the ungodly behaviour of an immoral man, the sanctimonious stance of the respectable person, or the generosity of a philanthropic person.

 There was, however, much opposition to the truth that Paul taught which caused many to twist his words and make defamatory remarks against him.
 Some were offended that Paul was exposing their depravity when explaining God's gracious offer of salvation towards sinners, and his words were often deliberately twisted to mean the exact opposite!

 While Paul was not replying to an actual question, this absurd attitude had permeated the thinking of some believers, making it necessary for Paul to condemn this thinking swiftly and powerfully.
-Twisting the truth of the gospel of God into becoming a license for man to sin, in order that God would be glorified by their sinful behaviour, is one of the most shocking perversions of the truth of God's word.
+Twisting the truth of the gospel of God into becoming a license for man to sin in order that God would be glorified by their sinful behaviour, is one of the most shocking perversions of the truth of God's Word.

-While it is true that God is glorified in every eventuality of life, whether good or evil, the argument of "let's do bad things so that God is glorified" must be recognised as trawling the depths of depravity and must be strongly denounced - and Paul succinctly concluded by saying - "their condemnation is just."
+While it is true that God is glorified in every eventuality of life, whether good or evil, the argument of "let's do bad things so that God is glorified," must be recognised as trawling the depths of depravity and must be strongly denounced - and Paul succinctly concluded by saying, "Their condemnation is just."

 May we be careful not to stray into a path that promotes a license to sin, nor to become trapped into taking part in any legalistic practices or religiosity.
-Let us also be careful not to stand smugly on the moral high-ground or sink into the depths of depravity.
-Rather let us rejoice that God loves us so much that He sent His only begotten Son into the world to pay the price for our sin so that by faith in Him alone we can be forgiven and declared righteous - for the glory of God and our eternal good.
+Let us also be careful not to stand smugly on the moral high ground or sink into the depths of depravity.
+Rather, let us rejoice that God loves us so much that He sent His only begotten Son into the world to pay the price for our sin so that by faith in Him alone we can be forgiven and declared righteous - for the glory of God and our eternal good.